Musicals101.com

 We all wear a green carnation.

-(Note: At that time, only those "in the life" used the word "gay" as a synonym for homosexual.
+(Note: Sources suggest that only those "in the life" used the word "gay" as a synonym for homosexual.
 It would be decades before the general public used it to mean anything other than happy.)

 One of the most eloquent tributes to Coward was written by fellow composer Richard Rodgers --